Graphical Lures In The Age of Cybercrime.

 How Effective Is Your Email Security Stack?

-Did you know, 75% of an organization's malware is delivered via email?* How well do your defenses stand up to today's emerging malware?
-Discover how effectively your email provider's security performs with our Email Attack Simulation.
-You'll receive daily reports on threats that bypassed your defenses as well as recommendations for closing the gap.
+Did you know, 80% of malware is delivered via email?
+How well do your defenses stand up to today’s emerging malware?
+Discover how effectively your email provider’s security performs with our Email Attack Simulation.
+You’ll receive daily reports on threats that bypassed your defenses as well as recommendations for closing the gap.
 Free of charge for 30 days.